 Looking north you can see Leonardo Plaza on the far left and the Mamila area on the right.

-When standing on the street you can see that YMCA tower is higher than King David Hotel.
+When standing on the street you can see that the YMCA tower is higher than the King David Hotel.
 The question is how much higher and whether you will be able to see the Old City.
 The answer is not much higher.
 You can see the Old City and Mount Zion, but not too good.

 After about an hour at the tower, we went down.
-Here are two photos of YMCA with Christmas decorations.
+Here are two photos of the YMCA with Christmas decorations.